ellhamrjb/ellhamrjb/README.md

 ## Elham Rajabi - Computer Engineer | Backend Developer

-<sub>Welcome to my GitHub profile!
-I'm a passionate developer with a focus on back-end development, eager to learn new things about modern web development and technology.</sub>
+<sub>Welcome to my GitHub profile😃 I'm a passionate developer with a focus on back-end development, eager to learn new things about modern web development and technology.</sub>
 ---
 ### **🔧 Technologies & Tools**
 • **Languages:** Python